 And that’s just a tiny little itty bitty sliver of my midlife mom world…

 Girls, I want to shout it from the mountain tops!
 Popular culture and feminism tried to rob me of the most precious gifts awaiting me as an adult woman!
-I talk about this in a brief video – click HERE to watch.
+Dream big and take action today!
+God will meet you.